Interoperability#

 print(f())

-Kernel launch dimensions are inferred from the shape of the first argument.
+launch_dims – Optional.
+Specify the kernel launch dimensions.
+If None, dimensions are inferred from the shape of the first argument.
+This option when set will specify the output dimensions.

 import warp as wp